prontolabs/pronto-spell/README.md

   - aspell
   - boolean
   - datetime
+keywords: # spell checker will run only if the diff contains a word in this list
+  - context
+  - describe
 ```

 It's also handy to have `.pronto.yml`.
 Here is configuration, designed for rails project: